Lodewijk van Bylandt: Career

 Van Bylandt entered the Dutch navy as an adelborst (midshipman) in 1736 in which year he sailed on a cruise to Curaçao.
-He attained the rank of captain in 1747.
+He attained the rank of captain at sea in 1747.
 In 1756 he was captain of West Stellingwerff and in 1768 of Thetis with which he took part in expeditions against the Barbary corsairs in those years.
-In 1775 Van Bylandt was acting-commander of a Dutch naval expedition (with the rank of rear-admiral) against Morocco.
-This expedition was successful in its object to force Sultan Mohammed ben Abdallah to sue for peace.
+In 1775 Van Bylandt was acting-commander of a Dutch naval expedition (at the rank of schout-bij-nacht) against Morocco.
+This expedition was successful in its object to force Sultan Mohammed ben Abdallah to sue for peace, and give the Dutch victory in their war with Morocco.
+During the American Revolutionary War, a squadron under van Bylandt was sent to the West Indies counter the activities of British privateers targeting Dutch merchantmen transporting what Britain defined as contraband.

-After the start of the American Revolution Dutch merchants became heavily involved in trade with the new American Republic.
-The Dutch West India Company had an entrepôt in its colony of St. Eustatius where American merchants came to trade in colonial wares like tobacco and indigo (which had hitherto been prohibited to them under the British Navigation Acts).
-Dutch and French merchants imported guns and munitions, and also naval stores to St. Eustatius, which were then re-exported to the rebellious American colonies.
-The British considered such trade "illegal" and tried to hinder it by enforcing a trade embargo with the help of British privateers, which were an encumbrance to American merchantmen that visited the island, and also to Dutch, French and other neutral shipping (France was at this time not yet at war with Great Britain).
-To suppress this privateer activity the Dutch government sent a Dutch naval squadron under Van Bylandt to the West Indies.
 He remained there a year and was successful in keeping the privateers at bay.
-(Note that at this time the Dutch Republic was still neutral and was just defending its rights as such).